Flooding - Be Prepared

 After the Flood

 - When returning to your home, be aware that flood water is likely contaminated and presents risks.
-Protect yourself and your family.
+Protect yourself and your family (DOC).

 - Pay attention to radio and television for information regarding safety of public water usage.
 Until water is cleared as safe, use clean bottled water.